 We refer your application to the Science Teaching Prizes Committee, an independent committee of experts, which may include members of relevant industry associations, industry stakeholders or subject matter experts.

-The committee will be required to perform their duties in accordance with the CGRGs.
+The Science Teaching Prizes Committee will be required to perform their duties in accordance with the CGRGs.

 We consider your application on its merits, based on: